arminapr/market-reader/README.md

 - requests

 ### Installation
 #### Only follow these steps if you wish to run the front end application locally.
+Note that for this to work, you will need to add the saved model from Hugging Face to the ```saved_model``` folder.

 1. Clone the repository:
    ```bash